Ever bend over to pick up a piece of paper, a kid’s toy, or a dropped pen and realize you’re not sure if you can get back up?

-“Structurally, it’s about joint mobility versus stiffness, which may result in too much movement in the spine, or too little movement,” adds Leada Malek, PT, DPT, CSCS, SCS.
+“Structurally, it’s about joint mobility versus stiffness, which may result in too much movement in the spine or too little movement,” adds Leada Malek, PT, DPT, CSCS, SCS.

-Much of that comes from relative weakness of supporting muscles.
-While your lower back bothers you, it’s likely from something lower or higher up on your body—hamstrings, glutes, core, or shoulders.
+Much of that comes from the relative weakness of supporting muscles.
+While your lower back bothers you, it’s likely from something lower or higher up on your body—hips, core, or shoulders.
 Says Malek, “Deep core weakness is a leading cause for a lot of people, as well as glute and hamstring weakness or muscle imbalances like tight hip flexors, which can pull the pelvis forward or put more pressure on your spine, which changes the angle.”

 It’s all in the hips, agrees VanDenMeerendonk.
 “Back pain is related to the mobility of the hips, thoracic spine, or shoulders, so we have to look at areas other than the back itself when we’re trying to treat a patient,” he says.
 “A lot of times, I look at different areas other than the lower back to try to heal it.”